- Learning Makeup as a Teenager

 - I prefer to stain my lips and use a staining lip balm every hour or so.
 Doing so is needed as the air in the Interior of Alaska is so dry that lipstick even with a high moisture primer would dry my lips out and my lips would look flaky.

 - To look the most natural go for a color that is close to the color of your gums.

 - Tip: Have a look at the makeup of the female CEOs for the perfect “does or doesn’t she wear makeup look.”

 - For work and over 40 the goal is to look polished, awake, young/up-to-date, in control and natural.
 Avoid anything that looks fake.
 You may like it or not, we not only compete with the males of our age, but also with the next generation in the work world.

-If you liked this post, share the tips with your friends by tweeting them about it.
+If you liked this post, share the tips with your friends.
 Thanks. <3